D7Carivs/Trilogy-Bootcamp-Homework/week-14/README.md

 Answer the following questions about monoliths and microservices:

 26. What are the individual components of microservices called?
+- Individual components of microservices are called services.

 27. What is a service that writes to a database and communicates to other services?
+- APIs are a service that writes to a database and communicates to other services.

 28. What type of underlying technology allows for microservices to become scalable and have redundancy?
+- Load Balance Technology allows for microservices to become scalable and have redundancy.
 #### Deploying and Testing a Container Set

 Answer the following questions about multi-container deployment:

 29. What tool can be used to deploy multiple containers at once?
+- Docker can be used to deploy multiple containers at once.

 30. What kind of file format is required for us to deploy a container set?
+- Yaml (.yml) file format is required to deploy a container set.
 #### Databases

 31. Which type of SQL query would we use to see all of the information within a table called `customers`?
+- SELECT (column_name) FROM customers;

 32. Which type of SQL query would we use to enter new data into a table?
 (You don't need a full query, just the first part of the statement.)
+- INSERT INTO (table_name) (column_1, column_2) VALUES (value_1, value_2);

 33. Why would we never run `DELETE FROM <table-name>;` by itself?
+- If you run the command with no select statement, It will delete the whole table.
 ---

 ### Bonus Challenge Overview: The Cookie Jar